zettadb/kunlun/INSTALL.kunlun.md

 ## III.
 Bootstrapping

 When meta data cluster, computing nodes and storage shards are all installed, we can bootstrap the meta data cluster, i.e. to create meta data tables and stored procedures in it.
 Note that only bootstrap for a newly installed KunLun database cluster if its meta-data cluster is not initialized yet.
-The same meta data cluster can be used for multiple Kunlun DDC clusters, and users only need to do this step once for the 1st Kunlun DDC cluster.
+The same meta data cluster can be used for multiple Kunlun clusters, and users only need to do this step once for the 1st Kunlun cluster.

 `python bootstrap.py --config=./my-meta.json --bootstrap_sql=./meta_inuse.sql `